Projects

 SE USDA RFBC Evaluation

-Locus in partnership with Georgia Minority Outreach Network lead the Southeast USDA Regional Food Business Center.
+Locus in partnership with Georgia Minority Outreach Network leads the Southeast USDA Regional Food Business Center.

 USDA Regional Food Business Centers will have three main responsibilities as stated by the USDA: